-Landmark Report Concludes Abortion Is Safe
+Landmark Report Concludes Abortion In U.S. Is Safe

 Abortions in the United States are safe and have few complications, according to a landmark new study by the National Academies of Sciences, Engineering and Medicine.